Orbital Optimization and Neural-Network-Assisted Configuration Interaction Calculations of Rydberg States: Methods

 \section{Methods}

-The Rydberg excited-state calculations are performed by first converging either the ground or a target excited state in a Hartree–Fock calculation using a plane wave basis to represent the occupied orbitals.
-The resulting Hartree–Fock MOs are then used as the basis for a subsequent CI calculation.
-For the \ce{H2} molecule, a full CI calculation is performed, while for the \ce{NH3} and \ce{H2O} molecules, the NNCI method is applied in a state-specific manner targeting the desired excited state.
+The Rydberg excited state calculations are performed by first converging either the ground or a target excited state in a Hartree–Fock calculation using a plane wave representation of the occupied orbitals.
+The resulting Hartree–Fock MOs are then used in subsequent CI calculations.
+For each MO set, a full CI or NNCI calculation is carried out to obtain both the ground state and the target excited state as eigenstates of the same full CI/NNCI Hamiltonian matrix.
+The excitation energy is then calculated as the difference between the corresponding eigenvalues.
+This ensures orthogonality between the resulting CI/NNCI states within that MO basis.
+The excitation energy obtained with the ground state MOs is compared with that obtained with the excited state MOs.

+For the \ce{H2} molecule, a full CI calculation is performed, while the NNCI method is applied in a state-specific manner targeting the desired excited state for the \ce{NH3} and \ce{H2O} molecules.
 All calculations are performed by retaining spin symmetry.